Skip to Main Content

 Getting Started

-• Go to this linkIf you aren't already logged into your Manhattan College Gmail account or another Gmail account, it will prompt you to do so.
+• Go to this linkIf you aren't already logged into your Manhattan University Gmail account or another Gmail account, it will prompt you to do so.
 After you have logged in, a prompt will appear on the screen asking you if you want to make a copy of Marvel 2001_Lesson2_Start.
 Choose Make a Copy.

 • Scroll through the sheet after you have opened it.
 This is the mostly the same information used in the previous lesson, but more organized.
 Between the previous lesson and this one I used the changes we made to clean up the sheet more.